At least 11 dead from toxic gas in Karachi's Keamari as source remains unknown

 Dr Ziauddin Hospital spokesperson Amir Shehzad told Dawn.com that nine deaths took place at the hospital's Keamari Campus over the course of the past two days.
 According to the police, two other deaths were reported at Kutiyana Hospital.

-Dozens of others have been hospitalised in various medical facilities across the city with officials confirming that over 250 individuals were released after treatment.
+Dozens of others have been hospitalised in various medical facilities across the city with officials confirming that over 250 individuals were discharged after treatment.

 Shehzad said approximately 250 patients had been brought to Dr Ziauddin Hospital with 100 brought in on Monday alone.